-You should never rely on these reports to provide medical advice, but you can use them to start a conversation with your doctor.
+You should never rely on these reports to provide medical advice, but you can use them to start a conversation with your doctor or a genetic counselor.

 Genetic Health Risk Reports

-These genetic testing reports will tell you if you are at risk for certain hereditary conditions.
+These genetic testing reports will tell you if you are at increased risk for certain hereditary conditions.

 Genetic health risks include such things as a predisposition for age-related macular degeneration (leading to very poor eyesight as you get older), Parkinson’s disease, or late-onset Alzheimer’s disease.

 Again, early detection is critical in effective treatment, so knowing you are at risk can make a huge difference.